ZeroPie/JsThings/README.md

 1. LeftSide(Target of Assignment) | RightSide (Source) declaration

 ```
+function wat() {
+    var wth = 'wth'
+}
 wat() // Right Hand Side Value (Source Declaration)

+1. go resolve the wat expression and find out its value (in this case a function
+2. go to the parnthesis - almost as if they were operators - () and execute
 ```

 Formal Declaration